Deconstructing Doug Wardlow, part three

 [If anyone is interested, I can give you the file numbers and venue of the cases described above and you can trot off the courthouse and look at the actual files; that would tell you more than the metadata I searched.]

 Even the case that Doug Wardlow loves to tout, the case where he helped make sure that a Michigan transgender funeral home employee could stay fired, was not tried.
 It was submitted on cross-motions for summary judgment — on affidavits, that is — without a trial.
-[Update: Not originally mentioned, but it should have been, that case was reversed on appeal to the Sixth Circuit.]
+The case was reversed on appeal to the Sixth Circuit.
+And the Supreme Court affirmed the reversal.

 I mentioned that I have been through the court records data a couple of times.
 There might occasionally be errors or gaps in these data, or one could misinterpret the sometimes cryptic titles for docket entries, however, so in an effort to fair to candidate Wardlow, I asked his campaign — twice over a couple of weeks — for information that might contradict or supplement what I found.
 The campaign has not responded.
 I asked specifically for the caption (identifies the parties involved), venue, and file number of any cases actually tried by Doug Wardlow; I said I was especially interested in jury cases.